spsforks/SCons-scons-wiki/ReleaseHOWTO/SimplifiedReleaseProcedure.md

 ## After Release

-* On Bitbucket create a pull request from the branch.
-Bitbucket will give you a URL when you push and create the branch which will take you to a page to do just this.
+* On GitHub create a pull request from the branch.
+GitHub will give you a URL when you push and create the branch which will take you to a page to do just this.
 * On default branch, run `python bin/update-release-info.py post` to go back to develop mode.
 * Commit those changes after review
 There is more detail on some of the steps here at [http://www.scons.org/wiki/ReleaseHOWTO/TipBetaBody](http://www.scons.org/wiki/ReleaseHOWTO/TipBetaBody) although that is still based on the old svn system.